Last Updated: September 27, 2023 4:26 PM EST

 If you’re experiencing a mental health crisis—for any reason—you’re not alone.
 You deserve support and shouldn’t have to worry about your data’s privacy, security, and use.
 We are committed to doing what’s right—not just what’s required—to ensure your confidentiality is protected and your data is secure.
 We aim to meet the highest standards for digital rights, data ethics, and privacy for our texters.

-Here’s how we think about your digital rights, how we help in your moments of need, and how we contribute to transforming mental health support for you and the country—while protecting your data rights every step of the way.
+Here’s how we think about your digital rights, how we help in your moments of need, and how we contribute to transforming mental health support —while protecting your data rights every step of the way.

-We commit to protecting your data’s privacy, security and use
+We are committed to protecting your data’s privacy, security and use.

 Your right to free support

 We are a nonprofit organization committed to your right to free support, protected by your digital rights, to help you feel secure using our 24/7 service.
 We provide a short-term service which seeks to provide empathetic support to you during a crisis, which we hope will meet your needs.
 If you need longer term services, we will provide resources to help you find that kind of support elsewhere.
 Offering a free service requires funding.
 We are committed to transparently sharing how we are resourced.
 For more information on how we are funded, please visit our Financials and Partnerships pages.